Last Updated on June 8, 2021 by Lori Geurin

 Have you tried a kettlebell workout?
 What benefits have you experienced?

-If you enjoyed these 20 benefits of a kettlebell workout, you’ll want to check out:
+If you enjoyed learning how to do kettlebell swings, you’ll want to check out:

 - Would You Rather: Health And Fitness Edition

 - 16 Best Fitness Gifts For Her 2019

 - Working Out For Single Parents: How To Find The Time And Energy

 - Setting Health And Fitness Goals And Sticking With Them